h a l f b a k e r y

 add, search, annotate, link, view, overview, recent, by name, random

 Please log in.

 Before you can vote, you need to register.

 Please log in or create an account.

 subconscious pacification program allows you to watch an unsynched-audio video without going mental.

-accent and voice type of the artificially generated voice(s) are user selectable.
+The language/dialect, accent and voice type of the artificially generated voice(s) are user selectable.

 This changes a hard to watch video into a properly done voiced-over "translation".
 To make it even more realistic, the fake voice is sharply attenuated when the original voice is talking.

 So yes, we could get Richard Feynman apparently delivering a lecture in guttural Klingon, while the (real) RF's voice comes in as an overdub, and be able to concentrate on the content of the talk rather than trying to ignore the glaring visual/audio dichotomy of an unsynched video.

 Polyglots can select the "speaking in tongues" option, causing the program to use syllable combinations which aren't real words in any language.